aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/mng-cluster-provider.md

 | nodeGroupCapacityType | The capacity type for the node group (on demand or spot).
 | vpcSubnets            | The subnets for the cluster.
 | privateCluster        | If `true` Kubernetes API server is private.
+| isolatedCluster       | If `true` EKS Cluster is configured to deploy in an isolated subnet.
 | tags                  | Tags to propagate to Cluster.
 | nodeGroupTags         | Tags to propagate to Node Group.

 There should be public and private subnets for EKS cluster to work.
 For more information see [Cluster VPC Considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).

 Configuration can also be supplied via context variables (specify in cdk.json, cdk.context.json, ~/.cdk.json or pass with -c command line option):

 - `eks.default.min-size`
 - `eks.default.max-size`
 - `eks.default.desired-size`
 - `eks.default.instance-type`
 - `eks.default.private-cluster`
+- `eks.default.isolated-cluster`

 Configuration of the EC2 parameters through context parameters makes sense if you would like to apply default configuration to multiple clusters without the need to explicitly pass `MngClusterProviderProps` to each cluster blueprint.